Yeti Crabs: Hairy Crustaceans, Hydrothermal Vents, and Cold Seeps

 In 2006, a species of yeti crab called Kiwa puravida was found around a cold seep in deep water near Costa Rica.
 It also has hairy legs.
 In 2010, a third species of Kiwa was discovered near the coast of Antarctica around a hydrothermal vent.
-This species has hairs on its undersurface and was recently named Kiwa tyleri.
+This species has hairs on its undersurface and has been named Kiwa tyleri.

 Yeti crabs are sometimes known as yeti lobsters.
 However, they are neither true crabs nor true lobsters.
 They are actually squat łobsters and are classified as follows.

 Squat lobsters are found in several families in the Infraorder Anomura.
 A new family was created in this infraorder just for yeti crabs—the family Kiwaidae.
 True crabs are classified in the Infraorder Brachyura while true lobsters are classified in the Infraorder Astacidea.